Brighton, Victoria: Dendy Theatre

+In 1979 Andrew Ward applied to replace the Dendy Cinema with a two-screen cinema complex, along with shops and offices.
+Redevelopment of the site began four years later and the new Dendy Centre opened on 30 April 1985.
+The cinema was called the Brighton Village Twin (also referred to as the Dendy Twin), with the organ eventually reinstalled in Cinema One in 1988.

+The cinema closed for renovations in 2000, reopening as a multi-screen cinema in the same year.
+Screen 4 contained the organ.
+By 2009 it had expanded to include five cinemas, operated by Palace Cinemas as an arthouse cinema.
+In 2021 Palace Cinemas announced that the auditorium housing the organ would be converted into four screens, and that the organ would be reinstalled at The Capitol.

 Today

 On the beach, Beach Road is a popular cycling route, with the Bay Trail off-road walking/cycling tracks also following the coastline.

 Dendy Street Beach, just south of Middle Brighton, features 82 colorful bathing boxes, which are one of the tourist icons of Melbourne.
 The boxes share a uniformity of size and build, and a regular arrangement along the beach, and are the only surviving such structures close to the Melbourne CBD.
 A Planning Scheme Heritage Overlay on the boxes by the Bayside City Council restricts alterations, and all retain their Victorian era architecture, such as timber frames, weatherboard sidings, and corrugated iron roofs, without amenities such electricity or running water.
 The bathing boxes may only be purchased by residents paying local council rates, and as of 2020 were selling for prices in the range of A$300,000 - 400,000 with annual council rates of around A$500, despite their lack of amenities.
-In 2009 plans were announced to build at least six new bathing boxes in an effort by the council to raise funds in excess of A$1 million in light of the global financial crisis.
+In 2009 plans were announced to build at least six new bathing boxes in an effort by the council to raise funds in excess of A$1 million during the 2008 financial crisis.

 Between Middle Brighton Beach and Sandown St Beach are the historic moderne Middle Brighton Municipal Baths, Royal Brighton Yacht Club, and the Middle Brighton Pier and breakwater.
 North Road in Brighton features many old churches and residences.
 The North Road Pavilion is a café which has an outlook of Port Phillip Bay, while the beachfront features views of the Melbourne city skyline.